 2. Manchester — 2,767,000

 Manchester, located in the northwest region of England, is a vibrant city known for its rich cultural heritage and lively music scene.
 With a population of 2,767,000 people, Manchester is the second largest city in the United Kingdom after London.

-The city has a fascinating history that dates back to Roman times when it was first established as a military fortification.
+The city has a fascinating history that dates back to Roman times when it was first established as a military fortification in 79 AD.
 Over the centuries, Manchester grew into an industrial powerhouse during the Industrial Revolution, with textiles being one of its primary industries.

 Today, visitors can still see remnants of this historical significance throughout Manchester’s architecture and landmarks, such as The John Rylands Library and Bridgewater Hall.
 In addition to these historic sites, tourists can also enjoy exploring modern attractions like MediaCityUK and HOME art center.

 Manchester is also well-known for its football culture with two world-renowned football clubs – Manchester United and Manchester City.
 Fans from all over come to watch their favorite teams play at Old Trafford or Etihad Stadium, respectively.

 But perhaps what makes Manchester truly unique is its thriving music scene which gave birth to legendary bands such as Oasis and Joy Division.
 Visitors can experience live music at venues such as Albert Hall or Night & Day Cafe.

 In conclusion, whether you’re interested in history, sports, or music – there’s something for everyone in Manchester!